krathalan/miscellaneous-scripts/README.md

 ## update_wow_addons
 A script that updates all your World of Warcraft addons.
 You'll need to edit some variables to specify your addons and installation location instead of mine.

+As of September 29, 2019, due to Cloudflare restrictions, it is impossible to use `wget` to download addons from the command line.
+Therefore the design of the script has changed.
+The script now opens Firefox, then opens a download link for each addon.
+Ensure your `~/Downloads` folder is empty of `*.zip` files before starting the script.
+Set `*.zip` files to download automatically in Firefox's settings so you don't have to click "Save" for each addon.

-Click here for a 3.4 MB video of the script in action: [https://gitlab.com/krathalan/miscellaneous-scripts/raw/master/recording.mp4](https://gitlab.com/krathalan/miscellaneous-scripts/raw/master/recording.mp4)
+Click here for a video of the script in action: [https://peertube.social/videos/watch/3e2c4f6d-6d10-450b-997f-5d3b2f2d85fe](https://peertube.social/videos/watch/3e2c4f6d-6d10-450b-997f-5d3b2f2d85fe)

 ## update_wow_addons_classic
 The same as the previous script, but for Classic!
 You will need to edit some variables to specify your addons and installation location instead of mine.